 - Ascorbic acid and its derivatives: can occur in the form of vitamin C, in its water-soluble salts or liposoluble esters.
 Its antioxidant activity is due to interactions with tocopherols, citric acid and certain synthetic antioxidants.

-Regarding its mechanism of action, two types of antioxidants are considered: primary and secondary.
+Regarding its mechanism of action, two types of antioxidants are considered: primary antioxidants and secondary antioxidants.

 - The primary antioxidants break the oxidation reaction by adding hydrogen and generating more stable radicals.
 The main antioxidants of this type are: phenolic antioxidants, breakthrough phenols and eventual primary.